eduardonunesp/eduardonunesp.github.io/content/Golang/practicing-golang-pt2.md

 }
 ```

-When executed, the pool function going to create a string channel that is used to communicate with the routine that creates ion line 3, see that the keyword go is present, causing the anonymous function to be in the background.
-In line 5, we are creating a function and assigning a variable (anonymous function), it requests by calling the functions checker and parseJSON for on line 9 that going to insert in the communication channel the result of USD.
-The loop on line 14 ends when we have a value in the channel, because sometimes the request made to Yahoo! doesn’t return the value in USD, so we need to make sure it has value right from the start.
+When executed, the pool function creates a string channel used for communication with the goroutine initiated on line 3.
+The presence of the go keyword ensures that the anonymous function runs in the background.
+On line 5, we define and assign an anonymous function to a variable, which calls the checker and parseJSON functions on line 9 to insert the USD result into the communication channel.
+The loop on line 14 terminates once a value is received from the channel, addressing scenarios where a request to Yahoo! might not return a USD value by ensuring a value is present from the outset.

-On line 24, we have an infinite loop that executes every 5 minutes with the help of the time.
-Tick function responsible for pinging the loop so that it executes with the necessary pause
+Furthermore, on line 24, an infinite loop is established to execute every five minutes, utilizing the time.Tick function to trigger the loop with the necessary pauses.

 ## Main function